 IIASA's Postdoctoral Fellowship Program

-IIASA’s Postdoctoral Program is an annual program that provides funding for up to two postdoctoral researchers for a 12-24 month period.
+IIASA’s Postdoctoral Program is an annual program that provides funding for four postdoctoral researchers for a 12-24 month period.
 The program serves to:

 - Encourage and promote the development of young researchers.

 - Offer young researchers the opportunity to further their careers by gaining